-Following recommendations from the CDC and Florida Dept. of Health, United Way Suncoast continues to offer our VITA services virtually.
-You can file your taxes for free online at myfreetaxes.com or the IRS-certified free file site.
-Additional tools to help you include a list of Frequently Asked Questions (FAQs).
+Following recommendations from the CDC and Florida Dept. of Health, United Way Suncoast will continue to offer our VITA services at limited capacity.

 How Can I Get Help?

-We work with a variety of community partners who can provide assistance should you experience financial hardship due to prolonged work stoppage or other effects of the coronavirus.
+We work with a variety of community partners who provide assistance for those experiencing financial hardships.

 Our entire 5-county region is served by 2-1-1 which helps those in crisis access the community resources they need.
 You can dial 2-1-1 from any phone to be connected in your area.